 2% Cash Pay Proceeds

 When you pay CASH at Sweetwater, you keep your money LOCAL.
-For the month of April, we will donate 2% of all our cash sales to support The Santa Fe Farmer's Market Institute.
+For the month of May, we will donate 2% of all our cash sales to support Tewa Women United.

-You can learn more about the Farmers' Market Institute programs here: https://farmersmarketinstitute.org/programs/
+You can learn more about their programs here: http://tewawomenunited.org/

 Beneficial Farms Community Supported Agriculture (CSA) provides affordable locally and regionally grown food to North-Central New Mexico families and restaurants.
 A collaborative CSA, Beneficial Farms supports more than 30 state and regional farms that use sustainable farming methods to offer a wide range of foods year-round.
 Its partner farms include Mesa Top Farm, Gemini Farm, Synergia Ranch, and Talon de Gato.